Master Your Half‑Marathon: Pace‑Focused Plans for Every Level

 Practical self-coaching: turning the concept into daily action

-2. Define three zones
+2. Define three zones:

-• Tempo (Zone 2) – 80‑85 % – the “comfort‑discomfort” pace you can sustain for 20‑30 minutes.
+• Tempo (Zone 2): 80-85%, the pace where breathing becomes deliberate but you can still hold it for 20-30 minutes.

 Closing thought and a starter workout

-Sample Workout (≈ 5 km total)
+Sample workout (≈ 5 km total)

 SegmentDistanceTarget ZoneHow to feel